inspirer/textmapper/documentation.md

 The source text is a sequence of Unicode characters.
 By default, it is stored in a file with the extension .tm which is represented in the UTF-8 encoding.

 Whitespaces (including line breaks) have no special meaning, and are used only as token separators.
-Single-line comments start with a hash character (#).
+Single-line comments start with a hash character (`#`).
 Larger pieces of text can be commented out with traditional block comments (`/* .. */`).
 Identifiers consist of case-sensitive sequences of alphanumeric or underscore characters and cannot start with a digit.
 As an exception, they are also allowed to have dashes in the middle, as is common in many reference grammars.
 Another possible form of an identifier is a sequence of characters in single quotes ('), which is useful for naming keywords and punctuation tokens.

 ## Options

-Textmapper files must start with a header specifying a name for the grammar and a target language for the generated lexer and parser.
+Textmapper files must start with a header specifying a name for the grammar and a target language for the generated code.
 Semantic actions and value types associated with symbols are considered to be in that language.
 The header is followed by zero or more generation options, which can be used to tweak the Textmapper output.

 	language js(go);     # A Javascript parser in Go.